-Shown to the left is a typical Lyman double room.
+The graphic in the slideshow below shows a typical Lyman double room.
 Room sizes may vary due to the historic nature of the building.
 Unshaded furniture may be moved within the room.
 Beds may be bunked if so desired.
 See your residence hall staff for assistance.